 A combination of its beauty, the fact that it is home to several universities, and its artistic spirit means that it has become increasingly popular with not only artists, but students and many, many expats.

-Today, Trastevere is busy and bustling and is one of the most sought-after places for people to stay during their visit to Rome due to a combination of its charm and easy access to Centro Storico across the river.
+Today, Trastevere is busy and bustling and is one of the most sought-after places for people to stay during their visit to Rome due to a combination of its charm, proximity to plenty of tasty things to eat in Rome, and easy access to Centro Storico across the river.

 Why We Took a Trastevere Food Tour